Flux159/cassie-odm/README.md

 Cassie Side:
 * Hinting - node-cassandra-cql supports hinting (if you want to use it, use the connection provided or cassie.cql)
-* Paging - need to support some form of client side paging for common use case (I'm thinking primary key timestamp based?)
+* Paging - need to support some form of client side paging for common use case (I'm thinking composite primary key w/ timestamp & limit?)
 * Default - when adding a column, specify default value (in schema / sync)
 * Optional - specify table name when creating (in schema options - should automatically sync to use that tableName)
 * Additional Lightweight Transactions - specifically IF field = value (currently only supports IF NOT EXISTS clause)